buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/build-for-arm.md

 <!--more-->

 Building for the ARM architecture is now easier than ever!
-The `heroku/builder:24` builder supports both AMD64 and ARM64 architectures, and includes multi-arch Java, Node.js, Python, Ruby, Scale and Go buildpacks.
+The `heroku/builder:24` builder supports both AMD64 and ARM64 architectures, and includes multi-arch Java, Node.js, Python, Ruby, Scala and Go buildpacks.
 You can read more about Heroku's [Cloud Native Buildpacks here][heroku-buildpacks].

 ### 1. Clone the [samples][samples] repository